Fair Isle Weekend

 • You’re an experienced knitter and want ideas for colorwork

 150 Scandinavian Motifs is an inspirational collection of favorite knitted motifs found in the traditional knitting of Norway, Sweden, Denmark, Iceland, and the Faeroe Islands.
-Included in this collection are colorful designs for stars, hearts, flowers, birds and animals, geometric patterns, and more.
+Find colorful designs for stars, hearts, flowers, birds and animals, geometric patterns, and more.

-In addition to a full overview of two-color knitting techniques, this book also gives advice on incorporating Scandinavian motifs into a variety of different projects, allowing knitters to create unique designs.
+In addition to a complete overview of two-color knitting techniques, this book also advises how to incorporate Scandinavian motifs into various projects, allowing knitters to create unique designs.
 It also includes guidance on choosing yarns, use of color, and finishing techniques to help them hone their knitting skills and create stylish projects.

 Knitters will learn how to knit Scandinavian motifs starting from the very beginning.
-This book covers choosing yarn, casting on, how to hold the yarn for knitting colorwork, how to weave yarns in to prevent long floats on the inside of the work, knitting a colorwork swatch, increasing and decreasing, steeking, correcting mistakes, and blocking finished works.
-It also includes history on traditional Scandinavian garments, how to use motifs horizontally and vertically, how to plan your first project, and more.
+This book covers choosing yarn, casting on, how to hold the yarn for knitting colorwork, how to catch floats to prevent long floats on the inside of the work, knitting a colorwork swatch, increasing and decreasing, steeking, correcting mistakes, and blocking finished works.
+It also includes the history of traditional Scandinavian garments, how to use motifs horizontally and vertically, how to plan your first project and more.